 There are two variations of the inline confirmation message depending on the content they’re associated with.

 - Beside a form field

 - In the drawer or feed

 Inline confirmation messages help guide users through complex flows or processes users might not be familiar with.
-Since they’re confirmation messages, keep them brief and straightforward.
+They’re not confirmation messages, so keep them brief.

 These messages confirm that the user has filled out the form or done some other action correctly.
 If the user entered incorrect information, use the error messages pattern.

 Here are a few tips for how to write helpful inline confirmation messages: